|Dr Aparna Kakkad

 - Our role had to be re-crafted as that of a facilitator and mentor rather than that of one who is home delivering the syllabus.

-- What if we looked at this as an opportunity to break the monotony and bring a new format of schooling which would imbue a freshness and bring more meaning to learning.
+- What if we looked at this as an opportunity to break the monotony and bring a new format of schooling that would imbue a freshness and bring more meaning to learning.

 - Parents were more than willing to join hands with us and become partners in this journey of ‘Schooling from Home’.